Okay we have all heard it before

 Most people don’t train this hard!

-There is no reason that you cant get just as strenuous workout from machines and release the same amount of testosterone.
+There is no reason that you cant get a strenuous workout from machines and release the same amount of testosterone.

 To trigger a higher testosterone and hormonal response focus on